keichi/binary-parser/README.md

       // E.g. decompress data and return it for further parsing return zlib.inflateRawSync(buffer);
     },
-    // The parser to run the dec
+    // The parser to run on the decompressed data
     type: textParser,
   });

 mainParser.parse(buffer);
 ```